-- \ Shores separate Land and Sea Regions - \ Sea Regions are separated by Ferry Routes and not usable until after the end of the next round.
+- \ Shores separate Land and Sea Regions - \ Sea Regions are separated by Ferry Routes

 Fly an Air Vessel: Move an Air Vessel and its occupants.
 Air Vessels can move through all types of Regions but cannot end movement on a Sea Region.